Quinoa for Breakfast

 I’ve loved quinoa since I first encountered the little colorful curly-Q’s.
 It’s so much more interesting as a base for a dish than the old standby, white rice.
 However, until recently, I hadn’t considered the merits of quinoa over oatmeal.
-This post is part one of the story of quinoa for breakfast.

 A) Do I really want to eat goosefoot?
 FYI: The other species of goosefoot include Kañiwa, Fat Hen, Good King Henry, and Epazote.
 Why don’t we see these on the market?
 I love the idea of vegetarians eating their stir fry over Fat Hen.